gkanwar/icfp2023/README.md

 ICFP Programming Contest 2023
 =============================
-Carrying the idkjava tradition of doing the ICFP challenges solo this year.
+Carrying on the idkjava tradition by participating in the ICFP contest, although unfortuantely solo this year!
 See [icfpcontest2023.github.io](http://icfpcontest2023.github.io) for contest details.

 This year's competition was about placing musicians on a stage to maximally satisfy a varied audience.
 We were given problem statements which described: